isaacyakl/brandojs/README.md

 ## ➤ Issues

 Found a 🐛?
-Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new) or create a pull request.
+Create a [new issue](https://github.com/isaacyakl/brandojs/issues/new) or propose a fix by creating a pull request.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#license)